trackd/FileWatchRest/README.md

 - `MaxParallelSends`: Number of concurrent HTTP senders (default: 4)
 - `FileWatcherInternalBufferSize`: FileSystemWatcher buffer size in bytes (default: 65536)
 - `WaitForFileReadyMilliseconds`: Wait time for files to become ready before processing (default: 0)
+- `DiscardZeroByteFiles`: If true, files that remain zero bytes after waiting the configured `WaitForFileReadyMilliseconds` will be discarded and not posted.
+Default: false.
+Use this when producers create zero-length placeholder files that should be ignored.
 - `MaxContentBytes`: Maximum bytes of file content to include in the POST request.
 Files larger than this are sent without inline content.
 - `StreamingThresholdBytes`: Size threshold for switching to streaming uploads.
 Files larger than this use multipart streaming for uploads.
 - `EnableCircuitBreaker`: Enables an optional circuit breaker for HTTP calls.
 When enabled, the circuit breaker trips after a number of failures, temporarily blocking requests to allow the remote service to recover.